 Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing Proceed to here if this step fails CM5- CM10 The client device's cable modem component completes the remainder of the DOCSIS 1.1 specified registration sequence.
 This includes downloading the DOCSIS configuration file, requesting time of day registration, and registering with the CMTS.
-CM5 - CM10 MUST occur after CM4 completion Per DOCSIS MTA1 DHCP Broadcast Discover The MTA MUST send a broadcast DHCP Discover message.
-This message MUST include option code 60 (Vendor Specific Option) in the format "pktc1.0:xxxxx" and MUST request in option 55 the following: 7, 12, 15, 177.
-If suboption1 in option code 177 (passed by the CM to the MTA) contains 0.0.0.0 then the MTA MUST not attempt to provision and remain dormant until it is reinitialized by the CM.
-MTA1 MUST not occur before completion of CM4 If failure per DHCP protocol repeat MTA1 MTA2 DHCP Offer If the MTA at this stage receives multiple valid DHCP OFFERs (during its wait period as per RFC 2131) and is ready to choose a valid OFFER, it MUST check for the contents of suboption 3 If all the valid DHCP OFFERs contain 0.0.0.0 then the MTA MUST not further the DHCP process and shutdown till it is reinitialized.
-If, however, among the valid, acceptable DHCP OFFERs there are OFFERs with a non-zero value in sub-option 3 the MTA MUST further attempt the DHCP process and choose a valid OFFER with a non-zero sub-option 3 The MTA MUST accept the DHCP offer from the primary or secondary DHCP servers returned in option code 177 in sub-options 1 and 2 from CM2.
-The DHCP offer MUST include the following options: 7, 12, 15, 177 with sub-options 3, 4, and 6.
-NOTE: Option 177 MAY also includes sub-options 5, 7, 8, 9, 10 and 11.
-If an MTA supports TGTs and receives MTA2 MUST occur after MTA1 completion If failure per DHCP protocol return to MTA1 The MTA MUST accept the DHCP offer from the primary or secondary DHCP servers returned in option code 177 in sub-options 1 and 2 from CM2.
-The DHCP offer MUST include the following options: 7, 12, 15, 177 with sub-options 3, 4, and 6.
-NOTE: Option 177 MAY also includes sub-options 5, 7, 8, 9, 10 and 11.
+CM5 - CM10 MUST occur after CM4 completion Per DOCSIS MTA1 DHCP Broadcast Discover MTA1 MUST NOT occur before If failure per DHCP protocol The MTA MUST send a broadcast DHCP Discover message.
+This message MUST include option code 60 (Vendor Specific Option) in the format "pktc1.0:xxxxxx" and the client MUST request in option 55 the following: 6, 7, 12, 15, 122.
+If suboption 1 in the CM option code 122 (passed by the CM to the MTA) contains 0.0.0.0 then the MTA MUST not attempt to provision and remain dormant until it is reinitialized by the CM. completion of CM4 repeat MTA1 MTA2 DHCP Offer MTA2 MUST occur after MTA1 If failure per DHCP protocol If the MTA at this stage receives multiple valid DHCP OFFERs (during its wait period as per RFC 2131) and is ready to choose a valid OFFER, it MUST check for the contents of option 122 suboption 3.
+If all the valid DHCP OFFERs contain 0.0.0.0 then the MTA MUST not further the DHCP process and shutdown until it is reinitialized. completion return to MTA1 If, however, among the valid, acceptable DHCP OFFERs there are OFFERs with a non-zero value in sub-option 3 then the MTA MUST further attempt the DHCP process and choose a valid OFFER with a non-zero sub-option 3.
+The MTA MUST accept the DHCP offer from the primary or secondary DHCP servers returned in option code 122 sub-options 1 and 2 from CM2.
+The DHCP offer MUST include the following options: 6, 7, 12, 15, 122 with sub-options 3 and 6.
+NOTE: Option 122 MAY also include sub-options 4, 5, 7 and 8.
 If an MTA supports TGTs and receives sub-option 7 = FALSE, it MUST NOT request TGTs.
 If an MTA supports TGTs and receives sub-option 7 = TRUE, it MUST request TGTs.
-MTAs that do not support TGTs MUST increase the option 7
+MTAs that do not support TGTs MUST ignore sub option 7.